ProPublica: Surgeon Scorecard

 In 2015, ProPublica launched Surgeon Scorecard, an interactive database that allows users to view complication rates for eight common elective procedures.
 The tool allows users to find surgeons and hospitals, and see their complication rates.
 The database was controversial, drawing criticism from doctors and prompting a critique from RAND.
 However, statisticians, including Andrew Gelman, stood behind their decision to attempt to shine light on an opaque aspect of the medical field, and ProPublica offered specific rebuttals to RAND's claims.

 Tracking evictions and rent stabilization in New York City

 ProPublica has created an interactive map that allows people to search for addresses in New York City to see the effects of eviction cases.
 The app was nominated for a Livingston Award.

 Taxes paid by wealthiest Americans

-In June 2021, after receiving leaked, hacked, or stolen IRS documents, ProPublica published a report which showed that tax rates for the wealthiest Americans were significantly lower than the average middle class tax rate, when considering unrealized capital gains as being equivalent to earned income.
-ProPublica would later reveal that technology investor and political donor Peter Thiel legally earned over $5 billion in a tax-free Roth IRA account through his investments in private companies.
+In June 2021, after receiving leaked, hacked, or stolen IRS documents, ProPublica published a report which claimed that tax rates for the wealthiest Americans were significantly lower than the average middle class tax rate, if unrealized capital gains are considered as equivalent to earned income.
+ProPublica would later reveal that technology investor and political donor Peter Thiel legally earned more than $5 billion in a tax-free Roth IRA account through his investments in private companies.
 Attorney General Merrick Garland told lawmakers that investigating the source of the release would be a top priority for the Justice Department.